m-r-tanha/SAMSET-Django/README.md

   - As a matter of fact, the above commands didn't help me, and I found, I should run the (from models import *) in django shell
               	:pensive:    " python manage.py shell"

+## Most  Important Information about Django

+ - open source web application framework.
+ - Django follows Model-View-Template (MVT) architectural pattern.
+ - Model: It is the data access layer.
+It contains everything about the data.
+ - View: It is the business logic layer.
+This layer contains the logic that accesses the model and defers to the appropriate template.